 Exploring Your Advocacy

 Don’t hesitate to talk to them about the changes you want to see around you.
-After all, the unfairness in systems and regulations affects your everyday life.
+After all, the unfairness in systems and regulations for the deaf and the community of the deaf affects your everyday life.
 Addressing this will help you move forward healthily.

-To Wrap Up
+Deaf Community: To Wrap Up